secretstartups/handbook/people-group/engagement/index.html.md

 | The Learning & Development programs provided by GitLab help me grow my career | 47% |
 | I have seen positive changes since the previous engagement survey | 39% |

-GitLab scored five percent below the industry benchmark i.e. New Tech +1,000 2020 for the lowest scoring question surrounding positive changes however there was no comparative for the other two questions.
+GitLab scored 5% below the industry benchmark i.e. New Tech +1,000 2020 for the lowest scoring question surrounding positive changes however there was no comparative for the other two questions.

 #### 2021 E-Group Focus Areas
 The GitLab E-Group will be reviewing and discussing the outcome of the 2020 GitLab Team Member Engagement Survey in early January 2021 afterwhich plans for the year ahead will be documented.